roadiereloaded/roadiereloaded.github.io/index.md

-roadie is going to learn the ruby and this is the jekyll blog on github that will tell the tale
+<strong>roadie</strong> is going to learn the ruby and this is the jekyll blog on github that will tell the tale

 now I am starting this as covid-19 is happening so we shall see how far I get. but just in case - here are some keywords to help the blog gain traction on the internet: